Plumbiu/algebraic-effect/README.md

     status: 'pending',
     value: null,
   }
-  // Modify the asyncFn function so that when executed, it throws the promise of the final result asyncFn = () => {
+  // Modify the asyncFn function so that when executed, it throws the promise containing the final result asyncFn = () => {
     if (data.status === 'fulfilled') {
       return data.value